Pathoschild/smapi-mod-dump/source/Fireworks Festival/README.md

 For full crafting details, see the section below.

 # Known Bugs
-DGA is not compatible with Lookup Anything.
+* DGA is not compatible with Lookup Anything.
 If you use Lookup Anything on the items or the Chemizer, you will get nonsense (Weeds error item).
+* DGA recipes do not show up in the crafting menu if you have Custom Crafting Stations installed.
+I believe this is something to do with how it tries to remove recipes for its stations.

 # Translations
 To translate this mod, there are *exactly* 2 files that must be translated.
 There is `default.json` in the `i18n` folder in the `[CP] Fireworks Festival` and `[DGA] Fireworks Festival` folders.
 Please do not translate anything in the `content.json` files or you may cause problems in the mod.